 Unemployment applicants visiting a WorkOne need to bring the above information on their first visit.
 The unemployment registration process is made easier when the applicant submits the latest check stub from their most recent employer.

-Indiana Unemployment Registration Process
+Learn About the Indiana Unemployment Registration Process

-To be eligible for EDD unemployment in IN, unemployment applicants must endure a one-week “waiting period” after filing their initial claim.
+To be eligible for unemployment in IN, unemployment applicants must endure a one-week “waiting period” after filing their initial claim.
 Unemployment applicants should file their unemployment benefits claim as soon as they become unemployed.
 Any wages earned during the waiting period must be reported.

 The UI petitioner will receive a wage transcript and benefits computation form within 10 days of filing their application.
-The computation form does not determine qualification and it is not a guarantee of benefits, instead, it is a statement providing a possible weekly benefit amount and an overall maximum benefits amount that the applicant may be eligible for, pending other requirements.
+The computation form does not determine qualification and it is not a guarantee of benefits.
+Instead, it is a statement providing a possible weekly benefit amount and an overall maximum benefits amount that the applicant may be eligible for, pending other requirements.

 If an applicant believes that he or she is entitled to a work search waiver because the applicant belongs to a union hiring hall and has a return-to-work-date within 60 days, or is enrolled in DWD approved training, he or she does not need to report the required three work searches a week.

 Federal legislation requires DWD to identify claimants who are at high risk of exhausting regular unemployment insurance benefits and who would benefit from job search assistance and training.
 The information given to DWD on the applicant’s in-person or online application for unemployment can help determine whether or not the applicant may have difficulty finding a new job.

 Applicants who qualify for special job search assistance will receive a letter of notification instructing them what to do next.
 If the claimant is selected for job search assistance services, it is very important that he or she participate as required.
-Like other aspects of unemployment registration, failure to respond to this letter and participate in re-employment assistance could result in suspension of unemployment benefits.
+Like other aspects of unemployment registration, failure to respond to this letter and participate in re-employment assistance could result in the suspension of unemployment benefits.